A2HC/a2hc2022/index.md

 ---
 layout: splash # home
-title: "XIII Workshop on Agents Applied in Healthcare"
+title: "XIV Workshop on Agents Applied to Healthcare"
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/logo-full.png
-excerpt: "Part of the 20th International Conference on Autonomous Agents and Multiagent Systems"
+excerpt: "Part of the 21st International Conference on Autonomous Agents and Multiagent Systems"
 intro:
   - excerpt: 'The workshop aims to discuss applications of agent technologies to healthcare, a crucial domain of research, as demonstrated by the numerous initiatives devoted to financially supporting projects in this topic, such as those included under the “Health and Wellbeing” work programme of H2020 in Europe or promoted by the NIH in the USA.
 They particularly motivate research devoted to finding solutions enabling an effective introduction of ICT in healthcare, as it is expected to have a big impact in expanding healthcare coverage while reducing its costs.